Subscriptions is available as a paid add-on to your Rocketspark Ecommerce Pro pricing plan.

 Can buyers do mixed carts by adding one-off items and subscription items to their first purchase?

 It is possible to add subscription products and one-off products to your first order.
-Then from the second recurring order, you would only pay for the subscription products and the one-off item would only exist in your first order.
+Then from the second recurring order, the customer would only pay for the subscription products and the one-off item would only exist in their first order.